retiman/homekeeper/README.txt

     .bash_profile -> /home/$USER/dotfiles/.bash_profile

-NOTE: HOMEKEEPER WILL OVERWRITE THE FILE IN YOUR HOME DIRECTORY.
+NOTE: HOMEKEEPER WILL DELETE THE ORIGINAL FILE IN YOUR HOME DIRECTORY AND CREATE A SYMLINK.

 To prevent homekeeper from doing this, run with the `--no-overwrite` flag (although this may prevent homekeeper from doing anything useful).

 Run `homekeeper unkeep` to undo this process.